tdelame/codingame_starter/README.md

 # CodinGame Starter Project

 This repository is a starter project to develop C++ CodinGame bots.
+You can read [this article on my blog](https://virtual-atom.com/codingame/tooling/) to learn how to use it.

 ## Contents